 For example, if you run a magazine website, then the editor role can be assigned to senior staff, the author role can be for junior staff, and the contributor role can be for guest writers.

 For example, you may wish to limit authors to their own posts in WordPress admin or not allow authors to publish posts.
-You can also create a totally custom user role.

-On some sites, you may want certain users to be able to access restricted content.
+On some sites, you may want specific users to be able to access restricted content.
 For example, you might want to create a membership site and only allow paying members to access your courses, videos, or other premium content.

-It used to be that creating a membership website took a long time, and it required a lot of work.
+It used to be that creating a membership website took a long time, and required a lot of work.
 Back then, you had to figure out how to manage users, set up memberships, decide how to receive payments, and more.

 Thankfully, there are some impressive membership plugins for WordPress that make setting up your membership site super easy.

 One of the most popular WordPress membership plugins is MemberPress.
 It has a powerful set of features that makes setting up a membership site a breeze.

 You can use the MemberPress plugin to add different membership plans, set up pricing, create custom user accounts, and more.